Written by Milly Whitehead on 15 / 12 / 2017

 Planning your travels can be very time consuming, complicated and all-in-all a little overwhelming.
 By joining a group trip there’s an itinerary arranged for you that enables you to see the best of everything without putting those planning hours in.
 You’ll also get a bit of breathing room, especially at weekends so you can still have the spontaneous adventures every traveller dreams of.

-Let’s take The Leap’s program to Borneo and the Philippines as an example… the 10-week program takes the group to 13 different destinations across 2 countries.
+Let’s take The Leap’s program to Ecuador as an example… this 5-week program takes the team to 4 different destinations across 3 different environments.
 Imagine the weeks of planning and headaches trying to do that solo.

 Solo travel can take you to some fantastic remote, beautiful locations but will you get a leader that is an expert in the local cultures?
 Or a guide that can take you off the tourist trail to find the village that grows the best vanilla or makes the most delicious sugar-cane wine?
 Group travel takes you to places and people you just wouldn’t be able to access solo.
 Join The Leap's group trip to Peru and you get the chance to live in three different remote, indigenous communities, learning their culture and heritage from the people themselves.
 In Namibia, you live and work with two passionate conservation scientists working to create a reserve for the endangered Black Rhino – something you couldn’t get involved in if you were travelling solo.